Mean values of arithmetic functions in short intervals and in arithmetic progressions in the large-degree limit: Introduction

 \section{Introduction}

 An important and challenging class of problems in analytic number theory is showing that the mean value of an arithmetic function in a short interval $[x,x+h]\cap \ZZ$ is asymptotic to its mean over a long interval.
-Concretely, this often takes the following form: proving for various $\alpha:\mathbb{N}_{>0}\to \mathbb{C}$ that
+Concretely, this often takes the following form: proving for various $\alpha\colon \mathbb{N}\to \mathbb{C}$ that

 for $\varepsilon\in (0,1)$ as small as possible.
-If the mean value of $\alpha$ tends to $0$ and does not have a main term, as happens e.g. for the M\"obius function, one should be more careful and instead ask for
+If the mean value of $\alpha$ tends to $0$ and does not have a main term, as happens, for example, for the M\"obius function, one should be more careful and instead ask for

 to hold for $\varepsilon \in (0,1)$ as small as possible.
-A related class of problems is showing that the mean value of $\alpha:\mathbb{N}_{>0}\to \mathbb{C}$ over integers $1\le n\le x$ which lie in the arithmetic progression $a \bmod q$ ($\gcd(a,q)=1$) is close to the mean value of $\alpha$ over integers $1\le n \le x$ which are coprime to $q$.
+A related class of problems is showing that the mean value of $\alpha\colon \mathbb{N}\to \mathbb{C}$ over integers $1\le n\le x$ which lie in the arithmetic progression $a \bmod q$ ($\gcd(a,q)=1$) is close to the mean value of $\alpha$ over integers $1\le n \le x$ which are coprime to $q$.
 Formally, this often means proving

 or

 uniformly in $q<x^{1-\varepsilon}$ for $\varepsilon \in (0,1)$ as small as possible.